Current through Reg. 49, No. 52; December 27, 2024

 (iii)

-manufacturer, model and serial number of the sealed source;
+the manufacturer, model, and serial number of the sealed source;

-of this title, and the following wording "CAUTION.
+following wording: "CAUTION.
+RADIOACTIVE MATERIAL--DO NOT HANDLE.
+NOTIFY CIVIL

+AUTHORITIES (OR NAME OF COMPANY)" or "DANGER.
 RADIOACTIVE MATERIAL--DO NOT

 HANDLE.
-NOTIFY CIVIL AUTHORITIES (OR NAME OF COMPANY)" or "DANGER.
-RADIOACTIVE

-MATERIAL--DO NOT HANDLE.
-NOTIFY CIVIL AUTHORITIES (OR NAME OF
+NOTIFY CIVIL AUTHORITIES (OR NAME OF COMPANY)."

-audit program to ensure that the requirements of this chapter, the conditions
+audit program to ensure the requirements of this chapter, the conditions of the

-of the license, and the licensee's operating, safety, and emergency procedures
+license, and the licensee's operating, safety, and emergency procedures are

 (B) Each radiographer's and radiographer

-trainee's performance during an actual radiographic operation shall be audited
+trainee's performance during an actual radiographic operation must be audited

 and documented at intervals not to exceed six months.